 - A more extreme version of Fakebit, which utilizes chiptune sounds but pays no mind to what is actually possible on a sound chip.
 Sometimes also referred to as "riptunes".
 Examples: improper use of the Triforce MIDI plugin, "8 Bit Remixes" made with GXSCC that are very popular on Youtube, or compositions designed to simulate two consoles running at once.

 - Composers or bands that utilize chiptunes as one of the many elements in their music.
-This can range as using sound chip in combination of a rock guitar to using only sound chip except drums.
+This can range from using a sound chip in combination with a rock guitar, to using only a sound chip and drums.

 Notable and/or popular chips used in chiptunes and example systems:

 Programmable Sound Generators (PSGs) are often known for their simplistic wave forms: